FarronF/limerick-council-meetings/meetings/2023/11/27-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 2nd November 2023.md

 Limerick City and County Council therefore no longer has any direction or control over these

-staff and that a Master Co-Operation Agreement was now in place with Uisce Éireann--- 3
+staff and that a Master Co-Operation Agreement was now in place with Uisce Éireann
+---
+3

 instead.
 She agreed to arrange for the circulation to the Elected Members of the link on the